-Requirement OCT-066: The OCT shall apply a timestamp in the header of every modem frame (TX_TS field, TOD_SECONDS) to create two-way time transfer (TWTT) between SV's via OISL, and SV OCT and GEP with OGT.
+Requirement OCT-064: The OCT shall apply a timestamp in the header of every modem frame (TX_TS field, TOD_SECONDS) to create TWTT between SV's via OISL, and SV OCT and GEP with OGT.

-- The implementation shall reference the applied timestamp to the egress point of the rising edge of the first bit of the modem frame (exiting the aperture). - The implementation shall compensate timestamp (as required) for systematic time delays due to propagation paths outside the over-the-air connection between a pair of terminals. - The TS-applies header bit indicates if the TS-applies to current frame (0) or preceding frames (1-7).
+- The implementation shall reference the applied timestamp to the egress point of the rising edge of the first bit of the modem frame (exiting the aperture). - The implementation shall compensate timestamp (as required) for systematic time delays due to propagation paths outside the over-the-air connection between a pair of terminals.

+• The TS-applies header bit indicates if the TS-applies to current frame (0) or preceding frames (1-7).